aimer63/fire/docs/config.md

 # Configuration Reference: FIRE Monte Carlo Simulation Tool

+> **Note:**
+> The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a single currency of your choice.
+> There is no currency conversion or multi-currency support; all values must be provided and interpreted in the same currency throughout the simulation.

 This document explains all parameters available in the main TOML configuration file (`config.toml`).

 ---